laurentiu-erhan-arm/gfxreconstruct/USAGE_desktop_Vulkan.md

               If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range.
+  --save-pipeline-cache <cache-file>
+                        If set, produces pipeline caches at replay time instead of using the one saved at capture time and save those caches in <cache-file>.
+  --load-pipeline-cache <cache-file>
+                        If set, loads data created by the `--save-pipeline-cache` option in <cache-file> and uses it to create the pipelines instead of the pipeline caches saved at capture time.
+  --add-new-pipeline-caches
+                        If set, allows gfxreconstruct to create new vkPipelineCache objects when it encounters a pipeline created without cache.
+This option can be used in coordination with `--save-pipeline-cache` and `--load-pipeline-cache`.
 ```

 ### Key Controls